CSUSM Hearst Scholar Overcomes Obstacles to Higher Education

 Media Contact: Margaret Lutz | firstname.lastname@example.org

-The Hearst/CSU Trustees’ award provides scholarships to one student from each of the 23 campuses students who have a demonstrated financial need, experienced personal hardships, and have attributes of merit including superior academic performance, exemplary community service and significant personal achievements.
+The Hearst/CSU Trustees' award provides scholarships to students who have a demonstrated financial need, experienced personal hardships and have attributes of merit including superior academic performance, exemplary community service and significant personal achievements.
 The award is among the highest forms of recognition for student achievement in the CSU.
 The CSU Board of Trustees will recognize Dominica and her fellow scholars on Sep.
 18.

 About the William R. Hearst/CSU Trustees' Award for Outstanding Achievement